-Aaron Eckhart: “I still have a lot to say”The serious-minded actor explains how living the simple life gives him a greater sense of self.
+Aaron Eckhart: “I still have a lot to say”The serious-minded actor explains how living the simple life gives him a much greater sense of self

 At the age of 48, Aaron Eckhart has built a career playing good men on the edge of darkness.
-This fall, the California-born actor co-stars in two biopics: In Sully (in theaters this month), he plays Jeffrey Skiles, the co-pilot who assisted Captain Chesley Sullenberger (Tom Hanks) in the emergency landing of U.S. Airways Flight 1549, and in Bleed for This (out November 4), he portrays Kevin Rooney, the trainer of professional boxer Vinny Pazienza (Miles Teller), who returned to the ring 13 months after breaking his neck in a near-fatal car crash.
+At the end of this year, the California-born actor co-stars in two biopics: in Sully (in cinemas from December), he plays Jeffrey Skiles, the co-pilot who assisted Captain Chesley Sullenberger (Tom Hanks) in the emergency landing of US Airways Flight 1549, and in Bleed For This (out in the US only from November 4), he portrays Kevin Rooney, the trainer of professional boxer Vinny Pazienza (Miles Teller), who returned to the ring 13 months after breaking his neck in a near-fatal car crash.

 THE RED BULLETIN: You once said, “The simpler life is for me, the better life is for me.”
 Why is that?